17 ways to find keyword ideas with search traffic.

 - Filter out their brand name in the exclude box

 I found a nice easy to rank idea; digital marketing plan with 400 monthly searches and a difficulty of 5.

 Comparative and alternative search queries

-It lead to the biggest growth in sales of any campaign they’ve run.
+It leads to the biggest growth in sales of any campaign they’ve run.

 Part of the decision making process people go through is called the ‘evaluation of alternatives”.

-30 years on from my marketing degree and I’ve still not forgotten my theory.
+Thirty years on from my marketing degree, and I’ve still not forgotten my theory.

 People are comparing your product with similar products during their buying process.